How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Main Results

-\subhead{Remark 1.}~There is no randomness anywhere in the main theorem. ---We do not need randomness condition because \emph{the key equations \ref{eq:lb.S} and \ref{eq:lb.R} hold with probability 1} (besides that the data $f$ is fixed).
-According to Steps~I' and II', the LHS of \refeq{lb.S} is a random variable.
-However, the RHS is not a random variable but a constant because it is by definition smaller than any loss-value $J(\mu) := \| f - S[\mu] \|^2$ for $\mu \in \M(V)$. \refeq{lb.R} ($=$ RHS of \refeq{lb.S}) indicates that the lower bound $\infJ := \inf_\mu J(\mu)$ is \emph{strictly positive (w.p.1) when and only when the spectrum $R[f]$ is supported outside the parameter domain $V$}.
-Thus, if the initializer $Q(a,b)$ (in Step~I) is supported in a compact set $V$ and $R[f]$ has support outside $V$, then inevitably ($=$ w.p.1) $\infJ > 0$.
-In the main theorem, we assumed $Q$ to be the uniform distribution $U$, which is compactly supported.
-On the other hand, we may consider extensions to a fully supported distribution such as the normal distribution $N$.
-For this case, in contrast, \emph{we need some high probability condition} that initial parameters $\{(a_j,b_j)\}_{j=1}^p$ concentrate in a certain compact domain $V$.
+\paragraph{(Un)necessity of Randomness.} Even though our subject is random nets, we \emph{do not need any randomness in the main theorem} because the key inequality (\ref{eq:lb.S}) holds for any realization of $\mu \in \M(V)$ (besides that the function $f$ is fixed).
+According to Steps~I' and II', the LHS of (\ref{eq:lb.S}) is a random variable.
+However, the RHS is not a random variable but a constant because it is by definition smaller than any loss-value $J(\mu) := \| f - S[\mu] \|^2_{L^2(K)}$ for $\mu \in \M(V)$. (\ref{eq:lb.R}) ($=$ RHS of (\ref{eq:lb.S})) indicates that the lower bound on $\infJ := \inf_{\mu {\in \M(V)}} J(\mu)$ is strictly positive when the ridgelet spectrum $R[f]$ is supported on a set containing the parameter domain $V$.
+Thus, if the proposal distribution $Q(a,b)$ (in Step~I) is supported on a compact set $V$ and $R[f]$ has support containing $V$, then inevitably $\infJ > 0$.
+We may consider extensions to a fully supported distribution such as the normal distribution $N$.
+For this case, in contrast, to extend our main result, \emph{we need some high probability condition} that initial parameters $\{(a_j,b_j)\}_{j=1}^\num$ concentrate on a certain compact domain $V$.